 I’ve spent the last few weeks doing little more than finishing the rough draft of my thesis on Jonas Åkerlund, which has ended up revolving quite a bit around Beyoncé’s self-titled visual album.
 BEYONCÉ (2013) had 17 videos, and, perhaps in the interest of keeping the project as under wraps as possible, there were several instances where a single director handled multiple.
-Hype Williams directed “Drunk in Love” and “Blow”; Jake Nava directed “Partition,” “***Flawless,” and “Grown Woman; Beyoncé herself co-directed “Jealous,” “Rocket,” “Heaven,” and “Blue”; etc. Åkerlund directed both “Haunted” and “Superpower,” and both are heavy on the surveillance footage and themes, which is generally speaking the subject of my thesis.
+Hype Williams directed “Drunk in Love” and “Blow”; Jake Nava directed “Partition,” “***Flawless,” and “Grown Woman; Beyoncé herself co-directed “Jealous,” “Rocket,” “Heaven,” and “Blue”; and so on. Åkerlund directed both “Haunted” and “Superpower,” and both are heavy on the surveillance footage and themes, which is generally speaking the subject of my thesis.

 Because this is what I’ve been up to, I’ve been given a good excuse to revisit the album’s extras.
 With the exception of Making The Gift (2019), the doc that Beyoncé released about her companion album for The Lion King (2019), her self-titled era was the last time she released substantial behind-the-scenes material for an album.
-Beginning the day that BEYONCÉ appeared on iTunes, the first of a five-part docuseries appeared on YouTube.
+Beginning the day that BEYONCÉ appeared on iTunes, the first of a five-part docuseries showed up on YouTube.
 Self-Titled (2013-2014), whose segments were staggered over three weeks, served as Beyoncé’s official artist statement about the project.
 There’s a segment where she and her team drink D’USSÉ and record “Drunk in Love,” another where she’s embarrassed to talk about “Partition,” and so on.

 I’ve seen all of these videos probably [redacted] times, but it was only recently that I found myself distracted by the vision boards that Beyoncé and her team are surrounded by in these clips.
 When Jason Gay profiled Beyoncé for British Vogue’s February 2013 issue, he was also distracted by them: